ARGOeu/argodoc/content/guides/sync.md

 	TopoFeed = %(BioMed)s
 	TopoSelectGroupOfGroups = Type:(OPS_Tier, OPS_Site)

 This is an example of the job that is fetching topology from provided VO feed since `TopoType` attribute is set to `VOFeed`.
 Again, `Profiles` attribute is mandatory and is relevant to `poem-connector.py` which will write ROC\_CRITICAL profile in BioMed\_Critical job folder. `Topo*` attributes are relevant for `topology-vo-connector.py`.
 Contrary to GOCDB topology jobs, `TopoFeed` attribute for jobs dealing with the VO topology is _mandatory_ and must be specified.
+Although same topology feed can be specified across multiple jobs, internally, data from one feed is fetched only once and is further filtered and written for every job.

-VO topology is also separated and written in two abstracts, group of groups and group of service endpoints, but there are no tags needed since VO itself handles what sites and service endpoints to take into account and defines the VO groups they belong to. `TopoSelectGroupOfGroups` directs `topology-vo-connector.py` to filter VO groups that match the selected types and write them into `TopologyGroupOfGroups` file.
+VO topology is also separated and written in two abstracts, group of groups and group of service endpoints, but there are no tags since VO itself filters and handles what sites and service endpoints to take into account and defines the VO groups they belong to.
+With that being said, there is a `TopoSelectGroupOfGroups` option available which is used to pick up VO groups based on their type.
+VO groups are entities existing in the group of group abstract of topology.
+In the example above, `topology-vo-connector.py` will pick up VO groups that match `OPS_Site` and `OPS_Tier` types and write them into `TopologyGroupOfGroups` file.
 Endpoints are written in `TopologyGroupOfEndpoints` file.

 ##### Data feeds

 Source of the data for other connectors like `weights-gstat-connector.py` and `downtimes-gocdb-connector.py` are optional and can be specified per job.
-If specified, they will override the default source of data in `global.conf`.
+If specified, they will override their default source of data.
 Example:

 	[JOB_BioMedCritical]
 	Dirname = BioMed_Critical